BPMSoftwareSolutions/renderx-plugins-demo/README.md

 ## Development Workflow

-* To add a new plugin:
+- To add a new plugin:

-  * Create a plugin folder under `plugins/`
+  - Create a plugin folder under `plugins/`
-  * Update the host manifest to include your plugin’s metadata and entry point
+  - Update the host manifest to include your plugin’s metadata and entry point
-  * Restart the host to see it in action
+  - Restart the host to see it in action

-* To test orchestration:
+- To test orchestration:

-  * Create a plugin that registers into the conductor’s flow
+  - Create a plugin that registers into the conductor’s flow
-  * Use `conductor.play()` to orchestrate actions across plugins
+  - Use `conductor.play()` to orchestrate actions across plugins

+## Host SDK Migration (for external plugin authors)

+See the canonical checklist and guidance here:

+- docs/host-sdk/USING_HOST_SDK.md
+- docs/host-sdk/EXTERNAL_PLUGIN_MIGRATION_CHECKLIST.md

 ## License

 Specify your preferred license here (e.g., MIT).